-Researchers in the Environmental Futures Project undertake rigorous independent social sciences research that forms the basis for sound evidence-based interventions to reduce illegal wildlife trades and environmental crimes.
+The Environmental Futures Project undertakes rigorous independent social sciences research that forms the basis for sound evidence-based interventions to reduce illegal wildlife trades and environmental crimes.

 Ongoing research projects: